Martyn’s Law Guidance from Boundary Gate & Barrier

 Boundary Gate & Barrier can demonstrate clear evidence of working closely with local councils to deliver long-term perimeter security solutions that improve safety, protect public spaces and control access.

-This includes the installation of security fencing to secure perimeters, and limit access to defined areas.
-We offer both secure and durable mesh fencing and also strong palisade fencing, which acts as an ideal deterrent to intruders.
+This includes the installation of Security Fencing to secure perimeters, and limit access to defined areas.
+We offer both mesh and palisade fencing, which act as an ideal deterrent to intruders.

 Martyn’s Law Guidance for Stadiums and Arenas